erwin-beckers/Cryptobot/README.md

 # Cryptobot

 Framework for creating crypto bots on Binance.com

-At the moment the bot contains a implementation of the Simple Trend Reversal Strategy But can easily be changed/adapted to other strategies
+At the moment the bot contains a implementation of the Simple Trend Reversal Strategy

+But things can easily be changed/adapted to other strategies

-See https://www.forexfactory.com/showthread.php?t=713593 for more details
+See https://www.forexfactory.com/showthread.php?t=713593 for more details on this strategy

 #### Binance API KEYS